david26694/kungfu_pandas/docs/index.md

 # Kungfu pandas

 Set of functions that help you work with pandas dataframes.
+Docs are in [here](https://david26694.github.io/kungfu_pandas/index.html).

 ## Basic example